A Guide to Fire Kings

 Both of these are really versatile cards, if you think about it.

 They can protect your monsters from effects that target, like Effect Veiler.
-It's the same trick we talked about when discussing Fire King High Avatar Kirin and Circle of the Fire Kings.
+It's the same trick we talked about when discussing Fire King High Avatar Kirin and Circle of the Fire Kings and it can be a godsend when Legendary Fire King Ponix is vulnerable.

 You can also use them as an interruption during your opponent's turn.
 With Eclipse, you'd ideally use it before pulling the trigger on Garunix Eternity, Hyang of the Fire Kings so he can wash away all the cards flipped face-down by this effect.
 (Keep in mind that your opponent can Set a monster face-down and it will count for this card's End Phase effect, getting them a draw.
 Not many people do this, though.)